Sunderland weather forecast: Bright sunshine but cloud could spoil plans later

 What will the weather be like tomorrow in Sunderland?

-Tomorrow will be less sunny but slightly warmer, with sunny spells, cloud and a maximum temperature of 14C.
+Tomorrow will be cloudy throughout the day, with a maximum temperature of 13C.

 What is the long-term forecast for Sunderland?

-The rest of the week is then set to see a mixture of sunny spells and cloud, with temperatures ranging from 9-14C.
+The rest of the week is then set to see a mixture of sunny spells, cloud and rain, with temperatures ranging from 8-13C.

 Looking further ahead, the beginning of November is set to see changeable and windy weather, with bands of rain or showers, interspersed with drier, quieter spells, according to the Met Office.